Azure/osdu-developer/README.md

 For further understanding of the interactions of the Azure Developer CLI and the architecture of the solution, please refer to the Architecture Documentation which can be found [here](docs/archiecture.md).

-#### Customizations

-There are many ways to customize the deployment.
-For example, virtual network injection can be implemented.
-Details on how to perform such customizations can be found [here](docs/vnet-injection.md).

 #### Feature Flags

 Feature flags are leveraged to assist in major modifications to the solution, ensuring adherence to different policies and requirements.
 More information can be found [here](docs/feature-flags.md).